Marquette (automobile): Company

+A 1906 Marquette truck from when Marquette was a Berwick name.
+This truck was used to deliver Reisch beer.

 The name Marquette was first used for an automobile when the Berwick Auto Car Company of Grand Rapids, Michigan, frequently took it as a model designation for their electric car in 1904.

 One of the General Motors founders, William Durant, bought the Rainier Motor Car Company in May 1909.
 Rainier was in severe financial trouble at the moment of the purchase.
 Following that, a new company, the Marquette Motor Company was established in Saginaw, Michigan, to continue production of the luxurious 'Rainier' motor car until 1911.
 They manufactured parts for another luxury make belonging to General Motors, the Welch Motor Car Company (1903–1911), and its lower-priced sister car, the Welch-Detroit (1910–1911).

 Management was controlled by Buick officers.
-After Durant left GM for the first time in September 1910, it was tried to make both the Rainier and the Welch profitable with the Marquette, a new make was introduced.
+After Durant left GM for the first time in September 1910, it tried to make both the Rainier and the Welch profitable with the Marquette, a new make was introduced.
 It produced two car lines, both with huge 4-cylinder engines.
 The 40 hp line, essentially an improved and elongated Rainier (122 instead of 120 in. wheelbase), was available in four open body styles: